oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

 Estimated Lab Time: 2 minutes

 ### Objectives
-In this lab, you will learn how to create a correctly formatted file to upload an externally generated key into OKV.
-You will also learn how to see this key on the OKV management console and how to locate the key-ID that will be shared with the DBA.
+In this lab, you will create a file for uploading an externally generated key to the Key Vault server, view the key in the management console, and locate the key-ID to share with the DBA.

 ### Prerequisites
 This lab assumes you have completed lab 10.

-## Task 1: Save your BYOK Key to a File
+## Task 1: Save your imported key (BYOK) to a file

 1. Write your key to a file